Cleaners do double duty! Our DIY Mom explores the handy dual uses of common car cleaning products.

 1. Brake Cleaner Brake cleaner has always been an indispensable piece of the home mechanic's arsenal, allowing you to prolong the life of your brake components by keeping oil, dirt and other contaminants at bay.
 But did you know that it can also remove tough grease and oil stains from your driveway or garage floor?
 Think about it: if it's strong enough to get in there and clean your brakes, a little grease is child's play.
 So next time you've got an industrial-grade spill to clean up, save yourself the trip to the hardware store and just pull out your brake cleaner instead.

 2. Automotive Upholstery Cleaner Have you ever heard of a specific product for cleaning your couch?
 They're out there, of course, but chances are you don't already have a bottle in your cabinet.
 What you do have, though, if you're into DIY car maintenance, is automotive upholstery cleaner.
 And if you think about it, the only difference between cloth automotive upholstery and the stuff on your couch is where it's located.
 Here's another fun trick, by the way, and I speak from experience: automotive upholstery cleaner also works great for carpet stains.
 Give it a shot before you spend a bundle on renting a carpet cleaner or having a professional stop by.
+And, remember to take caution and test the upholstery products in an inconspicuous area first.

 3. Car Wax I know what you're thinking: "What could I possibly use car wax for in my house?"
 This one's definitely not obvious, but when you think about it, it'll make a lot of sense.
 What I want you to do is try applying some car wax to your kitchen and bathroom counters.
 Why?
 Because food's less likely to stick to a waxed surface, for one thing, and also, if you spill anything, the liquid will bead up for easy cleaning.
 Moreover, with that layer of wax in between your counters and whatever's on them, the likelihood of staining is greatly reduced.